Financial Failures Transparency

 Michael McNeff

 On his first day, BST presented the Q1 2025 quarterly financial report.
-It was the first formal quarterly report the council had received in 18 months.
+The first formal quarterly report the council had received in 18 months.

 The Audit

-On November 20, 2025, the council voted 7-0 to accept the FY 2024 independent audit by the Bonadio Group (Resolution 114).
+On November 20, 2025, the council voted 7-0 to accept the FY 2024 independent audit by the Bonadio Group.
 The audit carried an adverse opinion on capital assets.
-The city had not depreciated its capital assets for more than 20 years, a structural issue that predated the Mantello administration.
+Troy had not depreciated its capital assets in more than 20 years.
 Bonadio auditor Alan Walther called it atypical for a city Troy’s size.

 The management letter flagged excess cash accounts and the misclassification of federal awards as state aid in the general ledger.
-Two material weaknesses were identified: the general ledger was not being reconciled in a timely way, and cash reconciliations were not done on time.
+Two material weaknesses: the general ledger was not being reconciled on time, and cash reconciliations were not done on time.

 What Steele Said